U.S. News & World Report recognizes Geneva College as a Top Three Best Value School out of all North Region Universities.

 Geneva College has a larger percentage of senior faculty than most U.S. colleges, with 45 percent being full professors compared to the national average of 25 percent, and 36 percent being associate professors compared to the national average of 21 percent.

-Of Geneva's 96 full-time faculty members, 76 percent have earned doctorates.
+Of Geneva's 96 full-time faculty members, over 81 percent have earned doctorates and more than 3/4 have work experience in their field of expertise.

 Professor of Leadership Studies John W. Stanko published What Would Jesus Ask You Today?
 (Gazelle Press, 2014).